 Customer service covers any interaction between an organization and a customer.
-These interactions include everything from solving problems and answering questions to teaching a customer how to use a product or service.
+These interactions include everything from solving problems and answering questions to teaching customers how to use a product or service.
 Importantly, the interactions can happen across several channels, such as email, phone, social media and automated chatbots.
 Many of these channels often fall under the scope of a dedicated contact center.

 Why is good customer service important?

 The customer's experience with a brand or product -- good or bad -- can decide an organization's success and growth opportunity.
 An outstanding exchange can improve customer retention and create a predictable source of revenue by building customer loyalty.
-The right interaction can even transform one-time customers into brand ambassadors, each one bringing in more business as the customers spread the word of their experience.
-On the other hand, bad customer service can have the opposite effect, when the customer's story becomes a cautionary tale to others.
+The right interaction can even transform one-time customers into brand ambassadors, each one bringing in more business as the customers spread the word about their experience.
+On the other hand, bad customer service can have the opposite effect when the customer's story becomes a cautionary tale to others.

-To maximize the benefits of good customer service, a customer service manager should start with creating a customer service plan.
+To maximize the benefits of good customer service, a customer service manager should start by creating a customer service plan.
 This plan establishes policies and guidelines for handling customer interactions.
 It's not possible to account for every conceivable scenario, but a plan provides guidance and a jumping-off point for agents facing a challenge for the first time.

 Examples of good vs. bad customer service

 Customer service agents need to remember that bad customer service experiences are inevitable.
 Whether the agent is having an off day or encounters a tense situation with high emotions, an unsatisfied customer is an unfortunate reality for every organization.
 That doesn't mean a customer service team can't mitigate the likelihood of a bad experience from happening, though.
 The first step is recognizing the difference between good and bad customer service.